APSIS-ANALYSIS/PERIGEE/README.md

 ```sh
 CMake ~/PERIGEE/examples/nonlinear_heat_eqn/
 ```
-Cmake will print system information on screen.
+CMake will print some information on screen.
 Pay a look at the variable `CMAKE_BUILD_TYPE`.
 If its value is `Debug`, this means your code will be compiled in the debug mode.
 If you want to have better code efficiency, run CMake as follows,
 ```sh
 CMake ~/PERIGEE/examples/nonlinear_heat_eqn/ -DCMAKE_BUILD_TYPE=Release
 ```